Jackachao0618/PTNN/README.md

 * Chao Jiang, Junyi Mi, Ricardo Vinuesa, and Hui Li.
 "Machine Learning A General-purpose Turbulence Model with Built-in Domain-Knowledge."
 Computer Methods in Applied Mechanics and Engineering (preparation).
 * Chao Jiang and Hui Li.
 "Reliable and Explainable Machine-Learning Methods for Accelerating Closure Development."
 Journal of Fluid Mechanics (in progress).
 * Chao Jiang and Hui Li.
 "On Realizability and Metrics of Data-driven Turbulence Models."
 Physical Review Fluids (in progress).
 * Chao Jiang and Hui Li.
-"Searching a Universal Stress-strain Relationship across the Flow- and Geometry-topology using Parameterized Tensorial Neural Network."
+"Searching a Universal Stress Pattern across the Flow- and Geometry-topology using Parameterized Tensorial Neural Network."

 Also see an earlier version: